Codensity and the Giry monad: Introduction

 A common theme for all these monads is ``double dualisation''.
 For any notion of a measure on a space $X$, there is a corresponding notion of integration.
 Integration takes functions $f \colon X \to R$ from the space to a set $R$ of scalars (usually the reals, positive reals or the unit interval), and returns scalars in $R$.
 Such an integration operation can be thought of as an element of

 where the inner and outer $\mathrm{Hom}$'s must be interpreted appropriately in different contexts.
 Thus notions of measure are closely related to double dualisation.

 In some circumstances the measures can be completely characterised by their integration operators.
-Perhaps the most well known instance of this phenomenon is the Riesz--Markov--Kakutani representation theorem \cite{kakutani41}, which says that the space of finite, signed, Borel measures on a compact Hausdorff space $X$ is isomorphic to
+Perhaps the most well known instance of this phenomenon is the Riesz--Markov--Kakutani representation theorem \cite{kakutani41}, which says that the space of finite, signed, regular Borel measures on a compact Hausdorff space $X$ is isomorphic to

 (as a normed vector space) where $\mathbf{Top}$ is the category of topological spaces and continuous maps, and $\mathbf{NVS}$ is the category of normed vector spaces and bounded linear maps.
 In Section~\ref{sec:int}, we give a similar (but easier) characterisation of probability measures in terms of their integration operators, which is a correction of a claim of Sturtz \cite{sturtz14}, with many parts of the proof appearing there.
+Sturtz has since issued a corrected version of his paper \cite{sturtz15}.

 Such characterisations might make us hope that there is some general categorical machinery for double dualisation that, when fed an appropriate and relatively simple input, naturally gives rise to measure monads, and the Giry monad in particular.
 Codensity monads provide such a categorical machine.